Our Lakes

 Everything you need to know about recreational facilities at Lake Bowen.

-Lake Bowen offers two boat ramps for public use, accessible at Anchor Park.
-A lake permit is required for watercraft.
-Permits can be obtained at the Lake Bowen Warden's Office, also located at the Park.
+Lake Bowen offers two boat ramps for public use, accessible at Lake Bowen Park.
+A watercraft permit is required.
+Permits can be obtained at the Lake Bowen Wardens' Office, also located at the Park.
+Parking is limited.

 Spartanburg Water System has established a specific watercraft permitting fee structure for both Lake Bowen and Lake Blalock, as well as guidelines for the specific watercraft allowed on each reservoir.